raynicho/ExpresswayScenarioInterface/README.md

 ##Files

-*triggers.h:* contains classes used for all triggers present in MiniSim/ISAT
+*Trigger.h:* contains classes used for all triggers present in MiniSim/ISAT

-*actions.h:* contains classes for various actions that triggers can cause in MiniSim/ISAT
+*Action.h:* contains classes for various actions that triggers can cause in MiniSim/ISAT

-*vehicles.h:* contains classes for creating and writing vehicles in MiniSim/ISAT
+*Vehicle.h:* contains classes for creating and writing vehicles in MiniSim/ISAT

-*expresswayClass.h:* maintains all triggers, vehicles, and other scneario objects in one location
+*SCNHighwayInterface.h:* maintains all triggers, vehicles, and other scneario objects in one location

 *main.h, main.cpp:* various functions used throughout the scenario interface

-*staticObject.h:* class that handles reading and writing functionality of static scenario objects

-*virtualObject.h:* class that handles reading and writing functionality of virtual scenario objects
+*StaticObject.h/VirtualObject.h:* class that handles reading and writing functionality of static/virtual scenario objects

 ##To Do
 - develop writing functionality of the program
-- test reading and writing functionality of the program
+- test writing functionality of the program
-- develop objects for handling different virtual objects
 - develop process for iterating across trials (sections of expressway) and placing scenario interactions
 - develop graphical interface to make placing scenario interactions easier